From BR Bullpen

 After the 2012 season, Pittsburgh decided that Hanrahan's price tag was too high and on December 26th shipped him with prospect Brock Holt to the Boston Red Sox for former prospects Mark Melancon, Jerry Sands, Iván DeJesús Jr. and Stolmy Pimentel, while planning to hand his closing role to Jason Grilli.
 For their part, the Red Sox immediately announced that Hanrahan was their new closer, taking over for Andrew Bailey.
 He picked up three saves in his first four appearances of 2013, but then gave up 5 runs in two-thirds of an inning over his next two outings and was placed on the disabled list with a hamstring injury.
 While he was out, Bailey took over the closer's job and pitched well, but then got injured in turn, which meant that Hanrahan could step right back into his former responsibilities when he returned to action on April 30th.
 With Bailey out, he picked up his 4th save on May 2nd, showing some of his old form.
 However, the reprieve did not last, as he had to leave the game on May 6th with tightness in his forearm, after giving up a game-tying homer to Brian Dozier of the Minnesota Twins.
 The prognosis was bad, as he was quickly transferred to the 60-day disabled list, and had to undergo surgery on his flexor tendon, combined with Tommy John surgery.

 There is nothing subtle about Hanrahan on the mound.
-He has one of the best fastballs in the major leagues, averaging over 97 mph, and he throws it about as often as any pitcher.
+Before surgery, he had one of the best fastballs in the major leagues, averaging over 97 mph, and he threw it about as often as any pitcher.
 His entire approach is to challenge the batter to hit his heater, and more often than not, the batter is incapable of catching up.

 Notable Achievements

 - 2003 Pitcher of the Year Southern League Jacksonville Suns